-Restrictive Covenants and Release Mr. Nielsen is subject to a five-year confidentiality covenant and one-year non-competition and non-solicitation covenants.
+Restrictive Covenants and Release Mr. Nielsen is subject to a five-year confidentiality covenant and one-year noncompetition and non-solicitation covenants.
 Mr. Nielsen is also subject to an assignment of inventions and developments agreement and severance payments will require a written release of any and all claims against the Company prior to payment.
+Mr. Estes is subject to a five-year confidentiality covenant and an assignment of inventions and developments agreement.
+Mr. Estes is also subject to non-competition and non-solicitation covenants until the later of the first anniversary of his termination of employment date and, to the extent applicable, the duration of any continued vesting period of any outstanding equity awards held by Mr. Estes, but only for so long as the applicable equity award remains unvested.
+Severance payments will also require a written release of any and all claims against the Company prior to payment.